outsmartchad/solana-trading-cli/src/grpc_streaming_dev/grpc-pf-sniper/README.md

 - streaming/pump.fun.ts: subscribing any pump.fun create token's txns of newest block in processed level

-- src/jito/bundle.ts: sending the bundle with tips to jito
+- src/jito/bundle.ts: sending the bundle with tips to jito blockengine

 - src/transaction/transaction.ts: main functions of createAndBuy, buy, and sell